peppedilillo/grb-trigger-algorithms/README.md

 Andrea Vacchi,
 Fabrizio Fiore_

-The paper deals with algorithms for detecting gamma-ray bursts, see the [preprint](https://arxiv.org/abs/2312.08817).
+The paper deals with algorithms for detecting gamma-ray bursts and has been published for The Astrophysical Journal.
+You can find the full text [at this link](https://doi.org/10.3847/1538-4357/ad15ff).

 ## Data